ajakaja/ajakaja.github.io/_posts/2019-12-22-many-worlds.md

 It seems to me that (2) should be answered with 'yes', because there's no other alternative -- if an experimenter measures $$n$$ events and sees $$\| 0 \>$$ $$k$$ times, then they're going to write down that $$P[0] = \frac{k}{n}$$, even if they are one slice of a big quantum state.

 (1), however, is less clear.
-A potential problem is that each of these measurement results could have phases, and there is no reason to think that they will add up neatly.[^crux] Consider running the experiment twice.
-The state we general will be:
+A potential problem is that each of these measurement results could have phases, and there is no reason to think that they will add up neatly.[^crux] Consider running the experiment twice, letting each result have a different phase.
+The state we generate will be:

 [^crux]: This is the crux of the whole argument, and it directly induces the result.
 I'm really not sure that it's credible but let's proceed as though it is.